IoTPlay/homedig2/docs/3_Setup_HomeBridge.md

-# Understanding the Settings of dig2
+# For HomeBridge : Understanding the Settings of dig2

 **About the folder structure - MyHome, and others** .